lincc-frameworks/lf-workflow-dash/README.md

    Remember to customize your `<title>` tag, your favicon, and the footer at the bottom of the page that links to the dashboard's repo.

-   Note that these need to be changed in `update_dashboard.py`, as any changes made to an HTML file will be overwritten.
+   Note that these need to be changed in `templates/dash_template.jinja`, as any changes made to an HTML file will be overwritten.

 7. **GitHub Pages (Optional)**

    If you want to host your dashboard on GitHub Pages, you'll need to [set up your repository for GitHub Pages.](https://docs.github.com/en/pages/quickstart)
+   The github action for this repository will put the rendered HTML into a `gh-pages` branch, that should be used for hosting your Pages.

    Alternatively, you can use the [GitHub HTML Preview Tool](https://htmlpreview.github.io/?) to see your HTML without hosting it yourself.